zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 off by the Yilai Dao... (omitted) The pollution that is cut off by the non-returning Taoshe...Anyone who is polluted by the Arahat Taoshe will no longer experience, return, or return to the pollution."
-After giving up for the desires of the scope, you should walk alone like a rhino horn .
+After giving up for the desires of the scope, you should walk alone like a rhinoceros horn .

 Because of that, the single enlightened person said: